honojs/website/getting-started/cloudflare-workers.md

 })
 ```

-## Basic Auth with Variables
+## Using Variables in Middleware

 This is the only case for Module Worker mode.
-If you want to use Variables or Secret Variables in Basic Authentication Middleware for "username" or "password", you need to write like the following.
-The same is applied to the tokens of the Bearer Authentication Middleware.
+If you want to use Variables or Secret Variables in Middleware, for example, "username" or "password" in Basic Authentication Middleware, you need to write like the following.

 ```ts
 app.use('/auth/*', async (c, next) => {